02infinte/toDoList/README.md

-"# Todo List Project\nThis is a simple project to practice Git and GitHub."
+"Todo List Project.This is a simple project to practice Git and GitHub."